hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

+### 8 June 2026

+#### Individuals Employments Income API

+Existing version 2.0 updated in Sandbox and Production with the following changes:

+##### Changed

+Retrieve an Employment and its Financial Details:

+Update `source` field description to document removal of `latest` enum value from response body in a future release.

+##### Removed

+Retrieve Non-PAYE Employment Income:

+The enum value `latest` has been removed as a possible value for the `source` field in the response body, but it remains a valid value for the `source` request query parameter.

+The API's functionality in Production is unchanged, as `latest` was not intended to be a valid value for the `source` field and is not returned in responses.
+The documentation has been updated accordingly.

+---

 ~~### 3 Jun 2026~~
 ~~#### Individuals Employments Income API~~